zerocracy/zerocracy-mcp-server/README.md

 ```

 Then, restart [Claude Desktop] and ask it something along these lines:
-"How the development of my product is going forward?
+"How is the development of my product progressing?
 Give me management advice."
-If you add GitHub MCP server too, you can truly enjoy AI-driven vibe-management.
+If you add the [GitHub MCP server] too,
+you can truly enjoy AI-driven vibe-management.

 ## How to Contribute

-In order to test this action, just run (provided, you have
+To test this project, simply run the following commands (you'll need
 [Node] 18+, [Npm], and [GNU make] installed):

 ```bash